-Gifts to the fund will keep ASISTA’s unique approach and leadership strong, and provide resources needed to fund projects, to allow for swift responses to harmful practices against immigrant survivors of domestic and sexual violence.
+Gifts to the fund will keep ASISTA's unique approach and leadership strong and will provide resources needed to allow for swift responses to harmful practices against immigrant survivors of domestic and sexual violence.

 Examples of the important work we are doing:

 - cultivating uncommon allies, such as law enforcement officers, gender-based violence coalitions, immigration lawyers, social workers, mental health professionals, and grassroots immigrant groups;